Skip to navigation – Site map

 Presentation

-The Bulletin du Centre de recherche du château de Versailles is a peer-reviewed electronic journal produced by the Centre de recherche du château de Versailles (CRCV), publishing scientific articles and studies on European court societies from the 16th to the 19th century.
-It welcomes contributions from scholars, postgraduates and senior researchers from all countries, disciplines and institutions.
+The Bulletin du Centre de recherche du château de Versailles is a peer-reviewed online journal produced by the Centre de Recherche du Château de Versailles (CRCV).
+It publishes articles and studies relating to European court societies, mainly from the sixteenth to the nineteenth century.
+The Bulletin welcomes contributions from researchers in all languages and from any discipline or institution.

 Latest issue